ackrep-org/ackrep_doc/docs/source/devdoc/design_considerations.md

 - some permissions have to be changed, in order to allow the container to modify the copied files

+**Debugging** <br>
+Frequent Problems:
+- permission denied for container when accessing data files.
+This might not be visible on first glance, so when a web test of TestCases2 fails, add `core.logger.critical(response.content.decode("utf8"))` after the sleep command.
+This should give a more detailed error message.
 ---

 ## Deployment